Select your local website

 VAP is also one of the highest causes for morbidity and mortality in ICU, with mortality rates as high as 10-40%.

-Watch how dental plaque can contribute to the development of VAP.
+You can watch how dental plaque can contribute to the development of VAP in our video below.

 Background